Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 4. Premature birth.

-If any of these signs are present, newborns require standard initial resuscitation steps and should be monitored continuously.
+If any of these signs are present, newborns require standard initial resuscitation steps and require constant monitoring.

-If a newborn needs urgent care, while the amniotic fluid is clean and there is no meconium on the baby's skin, it is necessary:
+If a newborn needs emergency care, and the amniotic fluid is clear and there is no meconium on the baby’s skin, you must:

-1. Place the baby under a radiant heat source on a warm diaper.
+1. Place the baby under a radiant heat source on a warm swaddle.

-2. Ensure airway patency: supine position with head tilted back moderately (cushion under the shoulders).
+2. Ensure airway patency: position on your back with your head moderately tilted back (roll under your shoulders).

-3. Suck the contents from the mouth, then from the nasal passages.
-In the case of a significant amount of secretion, turn the child's head to one side.
+3. Suck out the contents from the mouth, then from the nasal passages.
+If there is a significant amount of secretion, turn the child's head to the side.

-4. Dry your skin and hair with a diaper with quick blotting movements.
+4. Dry your skin and hair with a diaper using quick blotting movements.

 5. Remove the wet diaper.

-7. If there is no effective spontaneous breathing, carry out one of the tactile stimulation techniques, which is repeated no more than two times (patting on the soles, light blows on the heels, rubbing the skin along the spine) 1.
+7. If there is no effective spontaneous breathing, perform one of the tactile stimulation techniques, which is repeated no more than two times (patting the soles, light blows on the heels, rubbing the skin along the spine)1.

-8. If the skin of the trunk and mucous membranes remain cyanotic in the presence of spontaneous respiration, conduct oxygen therapy.
-A free flow of 100% oxygen directed to the child's nose should be given through the anesthesia bag and mask, or through the oxygen tube and funnel-shaped palm, or using an oxygen mask.
+8. If the skin of the body and mucous membranes remain cyanotic in the presence of spontaneous breathing, administer oxygen therapy.
+A free flow of 100% oxygen directed to the child's nose is provided through an anesthetic bag and mask, or through an oxygen tube and the palm of the hand, placed in the form of a funnel, or using an oxygen mask.

-After the cyanosis is eliminated, oxygen support should be gradually stopped so that the child remains pink when breathing room air.
-The preservation of the pink color of the skin when the end of the tube is removed by 5 cm indicates that the child does not need high oxygen concentrations.
+Once cyanosis has resolved, oxygen support should be gradually withdrawn so that the child remains pink when breathing room air.
+The preservation of the pink color of the skin when the end of the tube is removed by 5 cm indicates that the child does not need high concentrations of oxygen.

 In case of any contamination of amniotic fluid with meconium:

-- it is necessary to assess the activity of the newborn, clamp and cross the umbilical cord, inform the mother about breathing problems in the child, without taking the diapers and avoiding tactile stimulation;
+- it is necessary to assess the activity of the newborn, clamp and cross the umbilical cord, inform the mother about the child’s breathing problems, without taking away the diaper and avoiding tactile stimulation;

-- if the child is active - screams or breathes adequately, has a satisfactory muscle tone and a heart rate (HR) of more than 100 beats per minute, it is laid out on the mother's stomach and observed for 15 minutes.
-A child at risk of meconium aspiration may require tracheal intubation at a later date, even if he has been active after birth;
+- if the child is active - screams or breathes adequately, has satisfactory muscle tone and a heart rate (HR) of more than 100 beats per minute, he is placed on the mother’s stomach and observed for 15 minutes.
+A baby at risk of meconium aspiration may require subsequent tracheal intubation, even if active after birth;

-- in the absence of respiratory disorders, provide a standard medical care in accordance with clinical protocol medical supervision of a healthy newborn child (Order No. 152 of the Ministry of Health of Ukraine dated 04.04.2005);
+- in the absence of respiratory distress, provide standard medical care in accordance with clinical protocol medical supervision of a healthy newborn child (Order No. 152 of the Ministry of Health of Ukraine dated April 4, 2005);

-- if the newborn has respiratory depression, decreased muscle tone, heart rate less than 100 beats per minute, immediately suck meconium from the trachea through the endotracheal tube.
-Aspiration of meconium should be carried out under the control of heart rate.
-With an increase in bradycardia, stop the repeated aspiration of meconium and start mechanical ventilation with a resuscitation bag through the endotracheal tube.
+- if the newborn has depressed breathing, decreased muscle tone, heart rate less than 100 beats per minute, immediately suck out meconium from the trachea through the endotracheal tube.
+Aspiration of meconium should be carried out under heart rate control.
+If bradycardia increases, stop repeated aspiration of meconium and begin mechanical ventilation with a resuscitation bag through an endotracheal tube.

-All activities for the primary treatment of a newborn are performed in 30 seconds.
-After that, the child's condition (breathing, heart rate and skin color) is assessed to resolve the issue of the need for further resuscitation2.
+All measures for the initial treatment of a newborn are completed in 30 seconds.
+The child's condition (breathing, heart rate and skin color) is then assessed to determine whether further resuscitation is necessary2.

-Respiration assessment.
-Normally, the child has active chest excursions, and the frequency and depth of respiratory movements increase a few seconds after tactile stimulation.
-Convulsive breathing movements are ineffective, and their presence in a newborn requires a complex of resuscitation measures, as in complete absence breathing.
+Breathing assessment.
+Normally, the child has active chest excursions, and the frequency and depth of respiratory movements increases a few seconds after tactile stimulation.
+Convulsive breathing movements are ineffective, and their presence in a newborn requires a complex of resuscitation measures, as with complete absence breathing.

-Assessment of heart rate.
-The heart rate should be greater than 100 beats per minute.
-The heart rate is calculated at the base of the umbilical cord, directly at the site of its attachment to the anterior abdominal wall.
+Heart rate assessment.
+The heart rate should exceed 100 beats per minute.
+Heart rate is calculated at the base of the umbilical cord, directly at the site of its attachment to the anterior abdominal wall.
 If the pulse on the umbilical cord is not detected, you need to listen with a stethoscope to the heartbeat over the left side of the chest.
-The heart rate is calculated for 6 s and the result is multiplied by 10.
+Heart rate is calculated for 6 seconds and the result is multiplied by 10.

-After eliminating heat loss, ensuring airway patency and stimulating spontaneous breathing the next step in resuscitation should be to maintain ventilation.
+After eliminating heat loss, ensuring airway patency and stimulating spontaneous breathing The next step in resuscitation should be to support ventilation.

 Indications for mechanical ventilation:

-- lack of breathing or its ineffectiveness (convulsive respiratory movements, etc.);
+- lack of breathing or its ineffectiveness (convulsive breathing movements, etc.);

-- persistent central cyanosis when a free flow of 100% oxygen is supplied to a child who breathes independently and has a heart rate of more than 100 beats per minute.
+- persistent central cyanosis with free flow of 100% oxygen in a child who is breathing independently and has a heart rate of more than 100 beats per minute.

-The efficiency of ventilation is determined: by chest excursion; auscultation data; an increase in heart rate; improving the color of the skin.
+The effectiveness of ventilation is determined: by chest excursion; auscultation data; increase in heart rate; improving skin color.

-The first 2-3 breaths are performed, creating an inspiratory pressure of 30-40 cm of water column, after which ventilation is continued with an inspiratory pressure of 15-20 cm of water column and a frequency of 40-60 per minute.
+The first 2-3 breaths are performed, creating an inhalation pressure of 30-40 cm of water column, after which ventilation is continued with an inhalation pressure of 15-20 cm of water column and a frequency of 40-60 per minute.
 In the presence of pulmonary pathology, ventilation is carried out with an inspiratory pressure of 20-40 cm of water column.
-IVL for newborns is carried out with 100% humidified and warmed oxygen.
+Ventilation of newborns is carried out with 100% humidified and warmed oxygen.

-After 30 s ventilation of the lungs under positive pressure, the heart rate and the presence of spontaneous breathing are again determined.
+After 30 s of positive pressure ventilation, the heart rate and the presence of spontaneous breathing are again determined.
 Further actions depend on the result obtained.

-1. If the heart rate is more than 100 beats per minute:
+1. If heart rate is more than 100 beats per minute:

-- in the presence of spontaneous breathing, mechanical ventilation is gradually stopped, reducing its pressure and frequency, a free flow of oxygen is supplied and the color of the skin is assessed;
+- if spontaneous breathing is present, mechanical ventilation is gradually stopped, reducing its pressure and frequency, a free flow of oxygen is supplied and the skin color is assessed;

 — in the absence of spontaneous breathing, continue mechanical ventilation until it appears.